 Contents Page or Past

-and present beliefs or Index
+present beliefs or Index

 practices such as in China, tropical Africa, Malaysia, and Polynesia.

 Aspects of this type of worship have been traced to the ancient Egyptians

 and Romans.
 Various aspects of it were among the ancient Hebrews, but

 their worship was more of a reverence for the dead.
 The worship is not

 universal nor widespread among primitive people.

 The basis of ancestor worship seems to stem from two principle ideas: (1)

-that "those who have gone before" have a continual and beneficent
+that "those who have gone before" have a continual and beneficent interest

 as a form of dispensing emotions than of worship.